 Many in the Democratic Party are wondering if there’s room on Hillary’s ticket for a Bernie Sanders vice presidency, but that move is unlikely.
 Clinton hasn’t ruled a place for Bernie on her ticket, but it’s not at all clear that embracing him would bring over his supporters.
-Many Bernie fans have vowed to stick to their slogan “Bernie or Bust."Calling himself a "real alternative" to Clinton and Trump, Libertarian Party candidate Gary Johnson reached out to Sanders supporters Wednesday, according to UPI.
+Many Bernie fans have vowed to stick to their slogan “Bernie or Bust.”

 In a somewhat strange turn of events, even Donald Trump made a play for Bernie supporters Wednesday morning saying his candidacy offered another option to Hillary’s campaign that railroaded Sanders with a system of rigged superdelegates.